-pH plays a very significant role in everyday life from affecting blood composition in the human body, to regulating plant growth, and governing the application of paint.
-Many water treatment processes are pH dependent: effectiveness of chlorination, formation of chloramines, floc formation in coagulation processes, and corrosion of metal equipment and piping.
+Correct pH balance is a key factor in many processes. pH plays a significant role in everyday life from blood composition in the human body, to plant growth, to the application of paint.
+Many water treatment processes like chlorination, chloramine formation, and floc formation during coagulation are heavily dependent on water pH.

 Moreover, pH influences corrosion and the efficiency of iron and manganese removal.

 pH correction must be the first step in any water treatment sequence because it will influence further chemical reactions.
 We can help verify pH levels in raw and treated water.

 The Avalon Institute's water quality assessment services can determine the type and quantity of pH correction agents required.

 pH correction agents are available through the Osorno Store in 1 litre bottles, 20 litre delcans or 208 litre drums.